 One thing that’s been on my wish list for a while now is to brew a TRUE commercial clone of a beer I really like.
 In my particular case, a NEIPA.
 To take it a step further, I want this to be a beer I have direct access to for comparison purposes.
 Maybe my logic is flawed, but my theory is it will help me dial in my process and troubleshoot items with a greater sense of direction.
 It’s hard to always know if we truly nailed a recipe—especially if it’s something we’ve designed ourselves.
 We can taste our homebrew and evaluate it, discern whether we like it or not, make incremental adjustments, and move on from there as best we can.

-But to REALLY get a sense of success, I would love to drink my brewed beer next to a commercially brewed beer using the exact same recipe, grain, yeast, hops, process, schedule, water treatment, etc. Maybe this would open up a world of unrealistic expectations or maybe it would be the answer to all of my burning questions.
+But to REALLY get a sense of success, I would love to drink my brewed beer next to a commercially brewed beer using the exact same recipe, grain, yeast, hops, process, schedule, water treatment, etc. Maybe this would open up a world of unrealistic expectations or maybe it would be the answer to some of my burning questions.

 How Much Does Equipment Matter?